-Access to and the use of emails will be managed in line with the Data Protection Policy and Acceptable Use Agreement.
+Access to and the use of emails will be managed in line with the Data Protection Policy, Acceptable Use Agreement, and the Pupil Confidentiality Policy and Staff and Volunteer Confidentiality Policy.

 Staff and pupils will be given approved school email accounts and will only be able to use these accounts at school and when doing school-related work outside of school hours.
 Prior to being authorised to use the email system, staff and pupils must agree to and sign the Acceptable Use Agreement.
 Personal email accounts will not be permitted to be used on the school site.
 Any email that contains sensitive or personal information will only be sent using secure and encrypted email.